 Another technology that is exceedingly important to the concept of a scalable data centers is cloud computing.
 However, it must be said that cloud computing is not actually a part of the data center but rather a means of extending the data center by leveraging Internet-based applications and services.
 However, no all clouds are created equal.
 Today, it’s possible to “outsource” many traditional data center services to the cloud but it is also possible to replace a data center completely with so-called infrastructure-as-a-service (IaaS) which may in fact be the ultimate in scalability since it rarely if ever requires any capital expenditures (OpEx replaces CapEx) and the customer only pays for what they use based on the needs of the business.

 So what’s it take to design a data center that will scale with your business?
 The simple truth is not much.
-Mostly it’s a matter of strategic thinking as well as a good understanding of the current technologies for convergence, virtualization, and cloud computing.Tags: Cloud,Data Center,Technology,Virtualization
+Mostly it’s a matter of strategic thinking as well as a good understanding of the current technologies for convergence, virtualization, and cloud computing.Tags: Cloud Computing,Data Center,Technology,Virtualization